Kehvarl/mooc/KehvTime.package/KehvTimeTrackerComponent.class/README.md

-I am the web component for a single Timer
+I am the web component for a single Timer.